mystsoftware/myst-puppet-module/myst/README.markdown

 For more information on MyST, visit http://rubiconred.com/myst

-##New Features

-What's new in MyST 2.5.2?
-* Fully automated provision support for SOA Suite 12c
-* Improved "one-step" installation and configuration of
-	* Siebel 8.2.2.4 (Windows)
-	* Oracle API Gateway 11.1.2.2.0
-	* Rubicon Red Scheduler 3.1.0
-* Automated configuration of Log handlers
-* Initialisation action for super-fast model generation and MyST quick start!
-* Oracle API Gateway platform model generation from scratch with minimal inputs

 ##Prerequisites

 MyST requires Java to be installed on all agents where MyST is to be run.